50+ Top Networking Interview Questions and Answers (2026)

 This guide, networking interview questions and answers, can prove to be a valuable resource for individuals interviewing for positions at the beginner or advanced levels.
 It can be helpful in enhancing one’s knowledge and achieving success in the interview.
 Let’s get started!

-Basic Networking Interview Questions and Answers
+Networking Interview Questions and Answers for Freshers

-Q1 – What are the different types of networks?
+Q2.
+What are the different types of networks?

 Mainly there are four types of networks.
 These are: